 Getting the right credit card for your business can lead to huge rewards, and potentially also offers several other benefits.
 In this post, I wanted to review the Capital One® Spark® Cash for Business, which I consider to be the gold standard for cash back business credit cards.

 Let’s take a closer look at the card:

-The Capital One® Spark® Cash for Business offers a welcome bonus of $500 cash after spending $5,000 on purchases within the first three months from account opening.
+The Capital One® Spark® Cash for Business offers unlimited 2% cash back and the $95 annual fee is waived for the first year.
+The card offers a welcome bonus of $500 cash back once you spend $4,500 on purchases within 3 months from account opening.

-Capital One Spark Cash for Business perks
+Spark Cash Business Perks

 - No foreign transaction fees

 - The ability to add employee cards at no additional cost

 - Primary car rental coverage (assuming you’re renting for business reasons), purchase security and extended protection (coverage on items lost or stolen within 90 days), travel and emergency assistance services, and more; the full details of this can be found in the cardmember agreement

 Is The Spark Business Cash Right For You?